Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 This is definitely not what we wanted.
 So how to prevent this?
 We can definitely write some runtime validation logic or we can leverage compile time type analysis with TypeScript to define explicilty `Card` component API constraints.
 In this case, we need to define explicitly `children` to make them required.

-> Ok so where came those this.props.children in our initial implementation when we haven't defined them ? props.children are baked within @types/react.d.ts definition and are marked as optional which mirrors React API behaviour.
+> Ok so where did we get `this.props.children` in our initial implementation when we haven't defined them ? `props.children` are baked within `@types/react.d.ts` definition and are marked as optional which mirrors React API behaviour.

 With that said here is our implementation: